wasp-lang/wasp/web/docs/guides/email-auth.md

 }
 ```

-This routes goes to the `PasswordResetPage` page, which is defined in the `PasswordReset.tsx` file.
+This route goes to the `PasswordResetPage` page, which is defined in the `PasswordReset.tsx` file.
 Users can enter their new password here:

 ```tsx title="client/pages/auth/PasswordReset.tsx"
 import { Link } from 'react-router-dom'